Quake4/MultipleUnit/README.md

 # Multiple Unit Converter

-* Convert kilo, mega, giga etc in to decimal value
+* Convert kilo, mega, giga and etc into decimal value
 * The formatting of displayed numbers (1.25 k)

 ## Example